TSP Contribution Amounts & Types

 However, beginning in January, 2021, the TSP will switch to the “spillover” method for catch-up contributions which will eliminate the suspension of contributions once you reach the elective deferral limit for eligible participants – see below for details.

 There are two types of employee contributions to the TSP:

 Regular Employee Contributions

 Regular Employee Contributions, also called elective deferrals, can begin at any time and are amounts that you ask your agency to deduct from your pay.
 The contributions come out of your basic pay via payroll deduction and it’s your choice whether these contributions are traditional (before-tax) or Roth (after-tax) contributions.
 Your agency will continue to process TSP deductions and make contributions until one of four things occurs:

 You make a new election changing the amount, or

 You reach the IRS contribution limit, or

 You take a financial hardship withdrawal.

-For more information, check out the TSP Fact Sheet addressing the Annual Limit on Elective Deferrals here Note that if you’re a FERS participant, be sure you don’t reach the elective deferral limit too early in the year because you’ll miss out on Agency Matching Contributions.
+For more information, check out the TSP website page addressing the Annual Limit on Elective Deferrals here Note that if you’re a FERS participant, be sure you don’t reach the elective deferral limit too early in the year because you’ll miss out on Agency Matching Contributions.